felleg/felleg.gitlab.io-backup/content/reads/read-84-overcoming-learning-anxiety.md

    really records is the ads.
 1. We learn by doing.
 1. You should never have to read a book or textbook more than once.
 If you take good notes, once you finish a book, you can consider yourself done with it.
+1. "My library, if I were to have one, would be filled by books I wrote, and empty of books I read."
 1. Each humbling failure is a step closer to mastery, and rejoice that you are making real progress.
 1. Highlight whatever golden nuggets of information *you* find interesting
 1. Reading diagonally is often tempting; writing diagonally is much more difficult to pull off.